-• Improving the on-stream rates of our chemical plants.
+- Improving the on-stream rates of our chemical plants.
 We have several initiatives underway that we believe will assist us in improving the reliability of our plants and allow us to produce more products for sale while lowering our cost of production.
 In 2017, we made the decision to upgrade our existing maintenance management system through technology enhancements and work processes to improve our predictive and preventative maintenance programs at our facilities.
 At that time, we also made the decision to engage outside maintenance experts to assist us in expediting its implementation and in its overall use.
-We expect that the system will be implemented by the end of the second quarter of 2018 and we will begin to see the benefits in the second half of 2018.

-Additionally, specific to our Pryor Facility, we engaged several outside engineering firms to assist us in an overall plant reliability study which will be used to enhance our reliability improvement plan for that facility.
-We expect the study to be completed during the second quarter of 2018.

-- Focus on the Continued Improvement of Our Safety Performance.
+We have completed the initial implementation.
+While we are still ramping up the new maintenance management systems, we expect to see benefits in the second half of 2018. - Additionally, specific to our Pryor Facility, we engaged several outside engineering firms to assist us in an overall plant reliability study which will be used to enhance our reliability improvement plan for that facility.
+These studies were completed during the second quarter of 2018 and we are implementing numerous of the recommendations. - Focus on the Continued Improvement of Our Safety Performance.
 We believe that high safety standards are critical to improved plant performance.
 With that in mind, we implemented enhanced safety programs at our facilities that focus on reducing risks and improving our safety culture in 2017.
 The implementation and training of these programs will continue in 2018 and we expect these will benefit our on-stream rates. - Continue Broadening of the distribution of our AN and Nitric Acid products.
 We increased our overall sales volume of HDAN in 2017 by approximately 26% through various marketing initiatives which include: (1) storing and distributing HDAN at our Pryor and Cherokee Facilities which allows us to sell to new markets and customers out of those facilities and; (2) educating growers on the additional applications for HDAN.
-In 2018, we expect to continue to focus on those initiatives and other initiatives in an effort to continue to grow our annual sales volumes as compared to 2017.

-In addition, through increased marketing efforts, we increased our sales volumes of nitric acid by approximately 22% in 2017.
-We expect to continue to focus on increasing our marketing efforts in order to expand our market for our nitric acid products in North America.

-- Improving the Margins on Sales of Our Products.
+In 2018, we expect to continue to focus on those initiatives and other initiatives in an effort to continue to grow our annual sales volumes as compared to 2017. - In addition, through increased marketing efforts, we increased our sales volumes of nitric acid by approximately 22% in 2017.
+We expect to continue to focus on increasing our marketing efforts in order to expand our market for our nitric acid products in North America. - Improving the Margins on Sales of Our Products.
 Over the last several years, we have focused on increasing our sales volumes to produce at optimal on-stream rates and lower our manufacturing costs per ton of product.
 Beginning in 2018, we expect to undertake a review of all sales to customers to determine if there are opportunities to improve the margins on sales to those customers and to explore if there are further product upgrading opportunities. - Reducing and controlling our cost structure.
 We have engaged outside experts to assist us in centralizing and expanding our Company-wide procurement efforts.
-We expect this to be implemented by the end of the second quarter of 2018 and believe that these efforts will result in a reduction in expenses and capital spend in the aggregate of between \$3 million to \$5 million on an annualized basis.

-Since mid-2016 and through the end of 2017, we have reduced our annual SG&A and plant expenses over \$12 million.
+We materially completed our initial areas of focus during the second quarter of 2018 and we expect to begin seeing benefits from these efforts in the second half of 2018.
+We believe that these efforts will result in an overall reduction in expenses and capital spend in the aggregate of between \$3 million to \$5 million on an annualized basis. - Since mid-2016 and through the end of 2017, we have reduced our annual SG&A and plant expenses over \$12 million.
 In addition to the procurement initiative discussed above, we believe there is still an opportunity to further reduce those expenses.